 Global Seal of Biliteracy Surpasses 50,000 Certifications as Schools Connect Language Skills to Career Success

-“Many of our students aren’t at the top of their class or necessarily college-bound,” said Jennifer Newman-Cornell, World Language Department Chair.”FRANKFORT, IL, UNITED STATES, May 14, 2025 /EINPresswire.com/ -- The Global Seal of Biliteracy, an international language certification program that recognizes bilingualism and biliteracy in individuals of any age, is proud to announce the issuance of its 50,000th credential.
-This significant milestone was achieved in partnership with Northwest Career and Technical Academy (NWCTA), a public magnet high school in Las Vegas, Nevada, USA, where 16 students recently earned the Global Seal.
+Being able to communicate in multiple languages gives our students a distinct advantage, especially in service industries like hospitality and healthcare,”FRANKFORT, IL, UNITED STATES, May 14, 2025 /EINPresswire.com/ -- The Global Seal of Biliteracy, an international language certification program that recognizes bilingualism and biliteracy in individuals of any age, is proud to announce the issuance of its 50,000th credential.
+This significant milestone was achieved in partnership with Northwest Career and Technical Academy (NWCTA), a public magnet high school in Las Vegas, Nevada, where 16 students recently earned the Global Seal.
 Their accomplishment reflects the growing demand for multilingual talent in today’s workforce and highlights how high schools are equipping students with real-world, career-ready skills.

 Founded by Avant, the language proficiency company, The Global Seal of Biliteracy, which was recently named a PIEoneer of the Year award 2025 finalist, offers free, portable, and internationally recognized credentials in more than 150 languages.
 With certified recipients in 64 countries, the Seal includes three stackable levels - Functional Fluency, Working Fluency, and Professional Fluency - allowing students and adult learners alike to demonstrate verified language proficiency across a range of contexts.